Powered by .id (informed decisions) for Shellharbour City Council

-737 people were estimated to be living in non-private dwellings in Shellharbour City in 2018.
+1,156 people were estimated to be living in non-private dwellings in Shellharbour City Council in 2022.

 Residential non-private dwellings include aged care facilities as well as defence force facilities, hospitals, prisons, staff quarters and boarding houses.
 As a general rule, an increase in people aged 18 to 24 living in non-private dwellings indicates a growth in student accommodation, defence force facilities or prisons.
 Similarly an increase in people aged over 75 living in non-private dwellings indicates growth in aged care facilities.

 |Area||2016||2041||Total change||Aged 18 to 24 years||Aged 75+ years|

 |Blackbutt - Shellharbour City Centre||120||178||+58||0||+57|

 There were 820 people estimated to be living in non-private dwellings in Shellharbour City Council in 2016.
 The number of persons in non-private dwellings in Shellharbour City Council is expected to increase to 1,309 persons in 2026 and remain the same at 1,309 persons in 2041.

 The age structure of the population is an indicator of Shellharbour City Council's residential role and function and how it is likely to change in the future.
 The age structure of Shellharbour City Council is indicative of the area’s era of settlement and provides key insights into the level of demand for aged based services and facilities.

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.